 Sony RX10 III versus Nikon D7500

 The Sony Cyber-shot DSC-RX10 III and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in March 2016 and April 2017.
 The RX10 III is a fixed lens compact, while the D7500 is a DSLR.
-The cameras are based on an one-inch (RX10 III) and an APS-C sensor.
+The cameras are based on an one-inch (RX10 III) and an APS-C (D7500) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony RX10 III and the Nikon D7500 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (13 percent) than the Sony RX10 III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.